Manabender/Genealogy-UI-Project/README.md

 - If there is a player unit in a castle, their health bar may display at the castle entrance on the map.
 This is a low-priority issue, but a known one nonetheless.
 - The "Unit Window" option in-game must be set to ON.
 If off, no part of the script will work.
 This issue will not be fixed; the unit window is required to determine the color of a unit.
 (Note that the option is on by default, so this hardly matters.)
 - The "Terrain Window" option in-game must be set to ON.
 If off, the stats overlay and health bars will only show when the cursor is on a unit.
 This issue will not intentionally be fixed, but might be resolved as a side-effect of a future update.
 (Note that the option is on by default, so this hardly matters.)
-- If the attacker's raw attack is less than the target's defense, the forecast will report a negative attack.
-This is being kept at the behest of a friend who considers it a feature, not a bug.

 # When reporting issues
 Issue reports are welcome and encouraged.
 When reporting an issue, it is tremendously helpful to attach a savestate at the place where the issue occurs.
 Savestates can be found at \[Your Bizhawk folder\]/SNES/State.